11 min read

 “That's a lot of time and money that leaks out the bottom of the bucket,” Craver continued.
 “Beyond the immediate finance, the reason it’s an important metric is it's also a referendum on how the donor views the organization.
 If she or he isn't interested enough to continue giving after the first gift into the second year, it's a sign that the organization is doing something wrong.”

 The Power Of The Lifetime value

-Another long term metric, that is essential for understanding if you're spending money correctly, and whether you're behaving properly toward your donors is lifetime value.
-Lifetime Value looks at how much money a donor gives the organization over a multiple year period.
+Another long-term metric that is essential for understanding whether or not you're spending money correctly and behaving properly toward your donors is lifetime value.
+Lifetime Value looks at how much money a donor gives the organization over a multiple-year period.